vijaybirru/documentation/api/csg.rst

 .. image:: images/csg_approval_page.png
     :scale: 70%

-You must select the cloud credentials that should be used when making a call via the CSG:
+You must select the cloud credentials that will be used when making a call via the CSG:

 .. image:: images/csg_approval_cloud_creds.png
     :scale: 70%